 Each program must have a written policy on discipline, must discuss it with parents, and must give parents a copy when the child 1s enrolled.
 Changes in the discipline policy must be shared with parents' In writing before going into effect.
 Corporal punishment (spanking, slapping, or other physical discipline) is prohibited in all centers and family childcare homes.
-Religious\ sponsored programs which notifythe D1v1s1on of Child Development and Early Education that corporal punishment is part of their religious training are exempt from that parl of the law.
+Religioussponsored programs which notify the D1v1 sto n of Child Development and Early Education that corporal punishment is part of their religious training are exempt from that parl of the law.